 But not every LLC has managers.
-In fact, many LLCs don’t have managers at all!
+In fact, many LLCs go without them!
 So, what is an LLC manager, what is their job, and which LLCs have them?

 What Is a Manager of an LLC?

 When you form your business, your LLC is automatically designated as a member-managed company.
-Keep in mind though that you always have the option to change your designation to manager-managed if you want to down the line.
+Keep in mind though that you always have the option to change your designation to manager-managed if things change down the line.

 Why Should I Hire an LLC Manager?

-There are a few major reasons why an LLC may want to hire a manager, and we’ll start with the simplest one of all.
-Some LLC owner/members just don’t want to handle the managerial side of things.
-For example, if you’re more of a big-picture person and you’re not interested (or skilled) at handling the day-to-day minutiae of running a company, it might be a good idea to hire a manager for your LLC.
+There’s nothing wrong with taking a backseat in your LLC’s managerial duties.
+In fact, this is the most common reason for hiring managers.
+For example, if you’re more of a big-picture person and you’re not interested (or skilled) at directing the day-to-day details of running a company, it might be a good idea to hire a manager instead.

-Along those same lines, in some multi-member LLCs, some of the owner/members are what’s known as passive members.
-Maybe they’re investors brought in after formation, maybe they’re too busy to keep up with the daily grind of LLC management ― whatever the reason, if you have any passive members, there’s a good chance hiring a manager is the right move for your business.
+Similarly, some multi-member LLCs have what are known as “passive members.”
+Maybe they’re investors brought in after formation, or maybe they’re too busy to keep up with the daily grind of LLC management.
+Whatever the reason, if you have any passive members, there’s a good chance that hiring a manager is the right move for your business.

 Finally, family-run businesses often choose to designate an LLC manager.
-Family-owned LLCs are often passed down from generation to generation, and if the older generation doesn’t want to burden the younger generation with having to take full responsibility for the company’s daily operations quite yet, hiring a manager is a fairly common step.
+Family-owned LLCs are usually passed down from generation to generation, and if the older generation doesn’t want to burden the younger one with full responsibility for the company’s daily operations too early, they might hire an interim manager instead.

 Why Should I NOT Hire an LLC Manager?

-Quick Note: If you haven’t yet registered an LLC, you can do so online through an incorporation service.
+If you haven’t yet registered an LLC, you can do so online through an incorporation service.
 These services will take care of all the little formation details so you can dig into managerial duties and prepare for a long future of business success!